pavelsaman/send-mocha-test-results-to-nr/README.md

 **Required**: false

-### nr-dashboard-link
+### new-relic-dashboard-link

-Link to New Relic dashboard that will be printed on Summary page in step summary.
+Link to New Relic dashboard that will be printed in step summary on Summary page.

 **Required**: false